-The following chart shows the rapid growth of our food total food business since the beginning of calendar year 2016.
+The chart below illustrates the rapid sales growth in our food segment since the start of calendar year 2016.

-Our Hong Kong food distribution business is achieving steady growth and despite a sales setback in Q2 related to social unrest, it is delivering positive net income, cash flow and a net profit for the financial year.
+Our Hong Kong food distribution business is achieving steady growth and despite a sales setback in fiscal Q2 last year related to social unrest, it is delivering positive net profit, cash flow and net income for the quarter.